vasilhsfoto/pig-latin-translation/README.md

 * Letters Y and y are considered consonants.
 * Hyphen is considered to be the minus (-) character.
 This is called hyphen-minus.
 Note: The actual hyphen character has a different unicode mapping and is not taken into account.
 * Not all the punctuations characters are included.

-## Notes
-I found the problem very interesting from an algorithmic stand point.
-I hope :crossed_fingers: we have the opportunity to discuss the solution in person :bow: